NCAS-CMS/cf-python/docs/source/field_analysis.rst

     [225.
 360.]
     [270.
 360.]]

-.. note:: The `~Field.moving_average` method can not, in general, be
+.. note:: The `~Field.moving_mean` method can not, in general, be
-          emulated by the `~Field.convolution_filter` method, as the window weights of the latter can not change as the filter passes through the axis.
-Unweighted moving averages, however, can be carried out with the `~Field.convolution_filter` method.
+          emulated by the `~Field.convolution_filter` method, as the latter i) can not change the window weights as the filter passes through the axis; and ii) does not update the cell method constructs.

 Convolution filters
 ^^^^^^^^^^^^^^^^^^^